The Best London Souvenirs and Gifts: What To Buy + Where To Find Them

 If you’ve been to the UK and didn’t return with at least one Big Ben, or red phone booth item, did you even go? 🙂

 From the looks of the England souvenir shops, the majority of tourists buy t-shirts, key-rings, phone covers, bags, trivia, and other local ornaments.
 If you’re looking for a handful of cheap touristy items, you’ll find lots of opportunities to buy those in the tourist zones, kiosks at the stations and shops at the airports and museums.
-There are several tacky souvenir shops around.
+There are several tacky souvenir shops in London.

 In particular, there are loads between Piccadilly Circus and Leicester Square.
 As are on Victoria Street between Westminster and Victoria Station.